viamrobotics/docs/docs/manage/configuration.md

 {{% /expand %}}

-The **Config** tab has sub-tabs for each section of your robot's config:
+The **Config** tab has subtabs for each section of your robot's config:

 - [Components](#components): Components are the hardware of your robot.
 - [Services](#services): Services are the software that runs on your robot.